 Alternatives To Euro Nymphing Lines For Steelhead

-My preferred Euro Nymphing rig for steelhead is to use a Mono-Rig setup combine/attached to about 20 feet of OPST Pure Skagit Lazar Line, which is attached to the fly line.
-I use the 30 pound green Lazar line and I attach it directly to my standard steelhead fly line using a loop-to-loop connection or and nail knot connection.
+My preferred Euro Nymphing rig for steelhead is to use a Mono-Rig setup combine/attached to about 20 feet of OPST Pure Lazar Line, which is attached to the fly line.
+I use the 30-pound green Lazar line and I attach it directly to my standard steelhead fly line using a loop-to-loop connection or and nail knot connection.

-The OPST line is made for fishing steelhead as a running line for spey lines, but it is the best line I have found for Euro Nymphing many other Euro Nymphing guides and anglers are using it too.
+The OPST line is made for fishing steelhead as a running line for Spey lines, but it is the best line I have found for long leader Euro methods, and many other tight line nymphing guides and anglers are using it too.
 It’s very much like a thicker monofilament line.

 Also, since I use the very productive French Nymphing or Spanish Nymphing methods for steelhead, I never use any fly line while fishing.
 Therefore the fly line is irrelevant and unused until a big steelhead pulls it off my reel.

-The advantage to using a standard weight forward line when Euro Nymphing for steelhead is that a standard weight forward line can also be easily used for indicator or streamer fishing if you want to change methods without changing reels.
+The advantage to using a standard weight forward line when Euro Nymph fishing for steelhead is that a standard weight forward line can also be easily used for indicator or streamer fishing if you want to change methods without changing reels.